Meeting Time: November 19, 2020 at 4:00pm EST

 • 4064197613594424

-Alfonso Narvaez almost 4 years ago
+Alfonso Narvaez about 4 years ago

 The city itself has stated on the record numerous times that the cameras are a form of revenue for the city and no so much for safety.
 If this is truly a safety issue where are the statistics to back up the claims.
 Also why is the firm collecting the fees an out of state firm?
 How much of the fine stays local?